CosmicMind/Material/README.md

 ![MaterialCardViewFavorite](http://www.cosmicmind.io/MK/MaterialCardViewFavorite.gif)

-Add any view as the detail to a CardView.
+Add any UIView as the detail to a CardView.
 For example, a UITableView.

 ![MaterialTableCardView](http://www.cosmicmind.io/MK/MaterialTableCardView.gif)